Pidova/luaU-decompiler-LEGACY/README.md

 # Description

-  * This is a luaU decompiler for transpiler::transpiler_config
+  * This is a luaU decompiler for https://github.com/Roblox/luau/

 # Usage